-Derek Von Tonder shares some of his learnings from taking Euclideon Holographics through multiple rounds of funding in #BehindTheRaise including the importance of benchmarking your company for investors and building meaningful relationships with investors.
+Derek Van Tonder shares the story of Euclideon Holographics and the key learnings from taking it through multiple rounds of funding, including the importance of benchmarking your company for investors and building meaningful relationships:

 Tell us about what got you into start ups: